ECEn 568 Microwave Remote Sensing

 Total 100%

 Analysis Report: Each class member will select one of several possible data sets from remote sensing system to analyze in detail.
 Class members will write a 10-15 page report presenting their findings and their experience analyzing this real data set.
 Note: English, format, etc. will count!
 The report should take the form of a journal paper being presented to mainline remote sensing journal such as IEEE TGARS.
-I strongly suggest the use of LaTeX.
+I strongly suggest the use of LaTeX for your reports.

 Homework: Homework problems are optional and will not be graded.
 However, homework assignments will be good practice for the exams, which are based in part on the homework assignments.

 Reading: Will be assigned in each class period for the next period.
-Source will be primarily from Ulaby, Fung, and Moore but may include handouts.
+Source will be primarily from Ulaby and Long but may include handouts.